Green policies for our Devon eco lodges and cottage

 - Everyone can borrow free ‘farm bikes’ for local trips, and walking and cycling maps,

-- We want you to experience the best the area can offer, so we have webpages with ideas for local days out and a diary of events, all within 30 miles of us, including including those accessible by public transport.
+- We want you to experience the best the area can offer, so we have webpages with ideas for local days out , all within 30 miles of us, including including those accessible by public transport.
+We post local events on our Facebook page.

 Land management policies

-- Our 21-acre farm has small paddocks delineated by overgrown hedgerows, some on traditional Devon banks.
+- Wheatland Farm’s 21-acres has small paddocks delineated by overgrown hedgerows, some on traditional Devon banks.
 We’re starting to manage them actively for wildlife.

 - We have nest boxes for our bats, barn owls and dormice, as well as garden birds, and we’re managing vegetation around our five ponds to improve their value for wildlife.

 - The land has a covenant that specifically bans intensive agriculture.
-Wherever possible, we manage the land without chemicals.
+Wherever possible, we manage Wheatland Farm without chemicals.
 It’s our policy to use hand tools where practical (scythe rather than strimmer etc).

-- We have land in the UK’s Higher Level Stewardship Scheme, bringing investment in hedging, fencing, scrub clearing and orchard trees that will all help us manage the land for wildlife.
+- Wheatland Farm has land in the UK’s Higher Level Stewardship Scheme, bringing investment in hedging, fencing, scrub clearing and orchard trees that will all help us manage the land for wildlife.

-- Several rare and locally important plants grow here, including Wavy St Johns-Wort.
+- Several rare and locally important plants grow at Wheatland Farm, including Wavy St Johns-Wort.
 We are cutting back encroaching brambles, opening up over-grown ponds and marshy areas, and regenerating old coppiced hazel stands.

 - Our guests are welcome to explore, and we actively offer to take you on a guided tour – just ask if you want a guide.
 We are developing better marked paths and putting ID guides and interpretive information in the accommodation.